 If you're tight on storage space, this is the time to give away or donate any canned goods and other foods that you either don't use or have too many of.
 While it's reasonable (and encouraged) to keep an extra stock of items you use every week, it's okay to keep singles of other ingredients that rarely see the light of your kitchen.

 Put Everything in Its Place

-Don't forget to consider the height of everyone in your household when planning the placement of pantry items—if you have small children or taller family members, they'll be glad to have their favorite foods easily in reach.
+Don't forget to consider the height of everyone in your household when planning the placement of pantry items.
+If you have small children or taller family members, they'll be glad to have their favorite foods easily within reach.

 Label, Label, Label

 You've got all of your organizing bins, your spice rack is in order, and your favorite breakfast munchies are perfectly displayed in a row—so what's next?
 Among Robin's top IKEA kitchen pantry organization tips is to "label bins, jars, and anything that can be labeled.
 This will help everyone know where things belong, and be easier to maintain," she says.